 Nothing in this part shall preclude or deny to any State or political subdivision thereof the right otherwise to control, regulate, or restrict the use, operation, or movement of registered or licensed motor vehicles.”

-Information regarding waivers of federal preemption for the new motor vehicle and new motor vehicle engine emission standards and accompanying enforcement procedures included in this article may be obtained from the Air Resources Board at 9528 Telstar Avenue, El Monte, California 91731.
+Information regarding waivers of federal preemption for the new motor vehicle and new motor vehicle engine emission standards and accompanying enforcement procedures included in this article may be obtained from the California Air Resources Board at 4001 Iowa Avenue, Riverside, CA 92507.

 Note: Authority cited: Sections 39600, 39601 and 43100, Health and Safety Code.
 Reference: Sections 39002, 39003, 43000 and 43011, Health and Safety Code.